Kaholo/kaholo-plugin-kubernetes/README.md

 5. Define the token setting in the plugin as the decoded secret from the vault.

 ## Settings
-1. Endpoint URL - The URL of the default cluster to connect to.
+1. Endpoint URL (String) **Optional** - The URL of the default cluster to connect to.
-2. Certificate Authority - The CA certification of the default cluster.
+2. Certificate Authority (Vault) **Optional** - The CA certification of the default cluster.
-3. Service Account Token - The token of the default kaholo service account configured on the default cluster.
+3. Service Account Token (Vault) **Optional** - The token of the default kaholo service account configured on the default cluster.
-4. Service Account Name - The name of the default kaholo service account.
+4. Service Account Name (String) **Optional** - The name of the default kaholo service account.

 ## Method Apply
 Create or update resources in Kubernetes.
 Update means that if resources with the same name as the ones specified, exist, they will be deleted, and re-created with the settings described in the YML File.
 Mimics the kubectl apply method.